khaors/geocompr/main.md

 ```

 The result shows that 2 countries have not matched due to name discrepancies.
-These discrepancies can be fixed by updating identifying the value that they were expected to have in the `world` dataset and updating the names accordingly.
+These discrepancies can be fixed by identifying the value that they were expected to have in the `world` dataset and updating the names accordingly.
 In this case we will use string matching to find out what `Congo, Dem.
 Rep. of` and `Côte d'Ivoire` are called: